-The IMT School offers three interdisciplinary doctoral programs in
+The IMT School offers four interdisciplinary doctoral programs in

 with the common mission of fostering interdisciplinary research and benefiting from the complementarity of several methodologies derived from subjects such as economics, management, engineering, computer science, statistics, applied mathematics, physics, cognitive and social neuroscience, archeology, art history, and analysis and cultural heritage management.